 In 2010, the Alaska Legislature passed HB 306, which sets a goal to increase our state’s energy efficiency 15% per capita by 2020.
 To reach this goal, efficiency measures and behavioral changes must be implemented across Alaska.
 REAP is dedicated to promoting the ongoing outreach efforts needed to make this happen, and to educate policy makers and residents alike on the benefits of being more energy efficient.

-To reach the state’s energy efficiency and conservation (EE&C) goals, REAP is working in Southeast Alaska over the next 14 months, using demand side management (DSM) recommendations from the Integrated Resource Plan for Southeast Alaska (SE IRP) as the frame for our efforts.
+To reach the state’s energy efficiency and conservation (EE&C) goals, REAP managed a pilot project in Southeast Alaska from August 2012 – October 2013, using demand side management (DSM) recommendations from the Integrated Resource Plan for Southeast Alaska (SE IRP) as the frame for our efforts.

-REAP is focusing its efforts on the communities of Kake, Craig and Sitka, which it believes are representative of the different energy profiles in the region.
+REAP focused its efforts on the communities of Kake, Craig and Sitka, which it believes are representative of the different energy profiles in the region.
 This community-by-community approach has been successfully used in RurALCAP’s Energy Wise program.
-As accomplishments are made in the three test communities, REAP is highlighting their success stories as a way to begin efforts in similarly situated Southeast Alaska locations.
+As accomplishments are made in the three test communities, REAP highlighted their success stories as a way to begin efforts in similarly situated Southeast Alaska locations.
+For example, watch this video REAP created with the help of Thrive Consulting, Sitka Conservation Society and the great folks of Kake, AK: Beyond Subsistence in Kake

 Old Harbor Books Building Energy Retrofit Video Series